Back to all posts

 What is resource scheduling in project management?

-The purpose of resource scheduling is two-fold:
+The purpose of resource scheduling, however, is two-fold:

 Second, it's an opportunity to make sure that work is assigned to available resources.
-That means accounting for time off, training and other obligations that might need to be scheduled around your workload.
+That means accounting for time off, training, and other obligations that might need to be scheduled around your workload.

 In essence, resource scheduling is about allocating the right resources (assets) to the right project, at the right time.
 It's a basic concept, but one that's essential for a company to function effectively.
 Without it, a company wouldn't be able to manage projects, keep costs in check, or increase profitability.